lukasbongartz/lukasbongartz.github.io/_projects/1_project.md

 - Parallelizing the simulation for larger scale structures
 - Exploring different cellular automaton rule sets to model various physical constraints
 - Developing hybrid models that combine cellular automata with differential equations for multi-scale modeling

-If you're interested in contributing or have questions about the implementation, please feel free to open an issue or submit a pull request on the GitHub repository.